-http://uaccess.arizona.edu/ is your main connection to the UA.
+This is your main connection to the UA.
 Take time to see what is in it and check it regularly - especially if you are expecting a financial disbursement.
 Your Financial Aid award, scholarship information, bills, and grades all appear here.
 If you see a red sign (red circle with an angled bar) at the top of your main page, that means there is a "Service Indicator" on your account.
 You can click on the red bar to see what is missing.
 This sign means that no funding will be disbursed until the issue is resolved.
 For mobile access, download UA Mobile App for Android or iPhone.
-Visit http://www.arizona.edu/apps for details.

-Know the requirements for your degree, and check out GRADPATH (http://grad.arizona.edu/academics/degree-certification/gradpath) on your UAccess account.
+Know the requirements for your degree, and check out GRADPATH on your UAccess account.
 This lays out all the steps to graduation, and will help you stay on track to finish on time.